Mistersz/Mistersz/README.md

 ## Current work

 - research and infrastructure at @RAVEL-UFRJ
+- vulnerability research at @COMPASSO-UFRJ (OffSideS project)
 - cybersecurity engineering at @seals-solutions
-- vulnerability research at @COMPASS-UFRJ (OffSideS project)

 ## About me:
 - 23 years old, male